Way of the Spirit

 Residential Retreats:

-In Online Sessions:
+Online Sessions:

-Way of the Spirit gathers using Zoom video conferencing in a highly interactive format, far from a passive webinar.
+Way of the Spirit gathers via Zoom video conferencing in a highly interactive format, far from a passive webinar.
 Zoom time can be playful, experiential, relational, reflective, and deeply infused with the Spirit.
 The sessions are respectful of our bodies, and even energizing.

 Expansiveness, spaciousness, and stretching of my sense of what constitutes prayer… This was a deftly organized, richly resourced feast of possibilities.

-Between online sessions, participants integrate retreat themes through prayer, journaling, spiritual “experiments” and assigned written reflections.
+Between online sessions, participants integrate retreat themes through prayer, journaling, “spiritual experiments” and assigned written reflections.
 After or between sessions, participants may meet one-to-one with program staff for personal spiritual accompaniment.

 FAQ